mcibique/vue-testing-examples/README.md

     data () {
       return { value: false };
     },
-    template: `<my-checkbox v-model="value"></my-checkbox>` // if you don't have VUE with compiler, use compileToFunctions helper
+    template: `<my-checkbox v-model="value"></my-checkbox>` // if you don't have Vue with compiler, use compileToFunctions helper
   });

   this.wrapper = mount(Wrapper);